BloodRedTape/StraitCraftOld/README.md

-# StraitX Sanbox
+# StraitCraft
-## Simple sandbox project to build something with StraitX
+## I wanted something to relax from Vulkan, so i did this